tobijegede/jegede-portfolio/finalprojpart2.md

 **Aesthetics & Layout:**

 1. What are your initial reactions to the layout and logical structure of the website?
 2. What are some of the things that are working about the overall layout/use of color?
 Do you find the colors to be distracting or do they compliment the story?
-3. What are some things that are confusing in the layout or use of color that you would want to see improved?  ["estemed formal pupil) - nope (fix capitalization)  --]
+3. What are some things that are confusing in the layout or use of color that you would want to see improved?
 4. Are the visualizations clear in what they are showing?
 If not, what could be improved in the visualizations?

 **Logical Coherence:**